-- A. Perform Initial Treatment / Universal Patient Care Protocol. - 1.
-General impression using Pediatric Assessment Triangle (PAT):Appearance, work of breathing, and circulation of skin.
+- A. Perform Initial Assessment / Universal Patient Care Protocol as you would any patient. - 1.
+General impression using Pediatric Assessment Triangle (PAT).Appearance, work of breathing, and circulation of skin.
 (Appendix C) - 2.
-Hands on physical assessment using Pediatric ABCDE's: Airway, breathing, circulation, disability, and exposure. - 3.
+Hands on physical assessment using Pediatric ABCDE's.
+Airway, breathing, circulation, disability, and exposure. - 3.
 Suction through the nose, mouth, or tracheostomy tube, as needed. - 4.
-Obtain a complete medical history for the patient, including history of the present illnesses and past medical history. - B. Consider ALS backup or the necessity of aero medical transport. - C. Bring all of the child's medical charts or medical forms that the caregiver may have, the child's "go bag" or other similar bag and any supplies that the caregiver may have. - D. Transport to the nearest appropriate facility as soon as possible. - E. Perform additional assessment and treatments as required following general guidelines as outlined in the Initial Treatment / Universal Patient Care Protocol with the following special notes for the pediatric patient. - 1.
-Do not use nasal cannula for infants and small children.
-Use blow-by oxygen or mask to keep pulse oximetry at 94 99%.
+Obtain a complete medical history for the patient, including history of the present illnesses and past medical history. - B. Bring all of the child's medical charts or medical forms that the caregiver may have, the child's "go bag" or other similar bag, and any supplies that the caregiver may have. - C. Transport to the nearest appropriate facility as soon as possible. - D. Perform additional assessment and treatments, as required, following general guidelines as outlined in the Initial Treatment / Universal Patient Care Protocol with the following special notes for the pediatric patient. - 1.
+Do not use nasal cannula in infants and small children.
+Use blow-by oxygen or mask to keep SpO2 at 94 99 %. - 2.
+Perform focused history, more detailed physical exam, and ongoing assessment at the appropriate time before and during transport.